-- Names of the organizations/agencies to be involved. - Scope of the direct specialized service(s) and other work to be performed under the agreement. - Duration of the agreement. - Estimated cost per victim or cost of actual services provided, describing whether it is a fee-for-service, in-kind match, or no-cost.
-(Applicants must describe how services will be provided to victims without the use of grant funds.) - Total amount of the agreement.
+- Names of the organizations to be involved. - Scope of the direct specialized service(s) and other work to be performed under the agreement. - Duration of the agreement. - Estimated cost per victim or cost of actual services provided, describing whether it is a fee-for-service, in-kind match, or no-cost.
+(Applicants must describe how services will be provided to victims without the use of grant funds.) - Total amount of the agreement. - Whether or not there is a minimum or maximum number of victims that may be served under the agreement.